samueldsingh/data-engineering/sql/2-basic-operations.md

 ## 7. TABLE COPY

-- CREATE A TABLE and INSERT THE RECORS INTO THE TABLE bY USING THE SELECT STATEMENT.

-Table copy in SQL refers to the process of duplicating the data and structure of an existing table to create a new table.
-This is often done when you want to work with a copy of the original data without modifying the original table.
-Table copy can be useful for various purposes, such as creating backup copies, performing data analysis, or testing changes without affecting the original data.
+- Table copy in SQL refers to the process of duplicating the data and structure of an existing table to create a new table.
+- This is often done when you want to work with a copy of the original data without modifying the original table.
+- Table copy can be useful for various purposes, such as creating backup copies, performing data analysis, or testing changes without affecting the original data.

 There are different ways to copy a table in SQL, depending on the database management system (DBMS) you are using.
 Here, I'll provide examples for two common ways to copy a table: